 RMNP Camping Guide

-There are 5 drive-in campgrounds in the park open during the summer, one is open in the winter, restrictions apply.
-Backcountry camping requires a permit.
+Use this Rocky Mountain National Park Camping Guide to help you find the perfect campsite or backpacking trip at RMNP.
+To begin with, there are five drive-in campgrounds in the park open during the summer, and one is open in the winter; restrictions apply, and backcountry camping requires a permit.

 Reservations Accepted at these Campgrounds